MarkOgink/LeetCode/WordDocParser/README.md

 ## Running the Application

+### Using the Executable JAR

-To run the application, use:
+To run the application directly, use:

 ```bash
 java -jar target/WordDocParser-1.0-SNAPSHOT-jar-with-dependencies.jar